The mission of the Academic Support Center is to help students develop and strengthen the skills

 Academic Support Center Courses

 The Academic Support Center offers courses in basic math, intensive writing, and college reading and study skills.
-See the courses for 2012-13 in the catalog here.
+See the courses in the catalog here.

 Click here for a PDF of the Writing Center schedule and walk-in hours.
 The Writing Center offers you a variety of services to help you write essays, research papers, compositions, and more.
 We offer: